Fred78290/kubernetes-vmware-autoscaler/README.md

     - This version is supported kubernetes v1.27 and support k3s, rke2, external kubernetes distribution
 * 1.28.1
     - This version is supported kubernetes v1.28 and support k3s, rke2, external kubernetes distribution
+* 1.29.0
+    - This version is supported kubernetes v1.29 and support k3s, rke2, external kubernetes distribution

 ## How it works